 - Bake the potato gratin for 1 hour or until the chicken is cooked through and the potatoes are soft.
 To check if the chicken is cooked through, pierce it in the thickest part of the thigh, the juices should run clear.

-Note 1: Preferably starchy potatoes, like Russet in the US, King Edward – UK or Augusta (mehligkochende Kartoffeln) – Germany.
+- Preferably starchy potatoes, like Russet in the US, King Edward – UK, or Augusta (mehligkochende Kartoffeln) – Germany.

-Note 2: Use fresh herbs, if available, about 2-3 sprigs thyme and 1 sprig rosemary.
+- Use fresh herbs, if available, about 2-3 sprigs of thyme and 1 sprig of rosemary.
 Chop the leaves finely and discard the stems.